mgtrrz/echome/README.md

 format=table
 ```

-Code for the script exists in `./cli/`
+Code for the CLI exists in the (echome-cli repository)[https://github.com/mgtrrz/echome-cli].
+Install it with `pip install echome-cli` and run it with `echome`.

 #### Example commands